wilmTap/analytics-udd/udd/student.md

 ISO8601 format of YYYY-MM-DD

 ###Notes
-Cannot be NULL - a valid date of birth must be provided for all learners.
 A date of birth of 2099-12-31 can be provided on a temporary basis.
+Omitting this property may hinder the development or use of an effective analytics model.

 ##ETHNICITY
 ###Description